2002 Pacific typhoon season: Other systems

+On February 15, a weak tropical depression developed east of Mindanao, according to the JMA; by the next day, the system dissipated.

 The JMA monitored a tropical depression east of Iwo Jima on July 25, although by the next day the agency was no longer tracking the system.
-On August 3, a small circulation was located just off the southeast coast of Japan, which later developed an area of convection over it.
-The JTWC initiated advisories on Tropical Depression 17W at 06:00 UTC on August 5, describing the system as a "midget cyclone".
-A mid-level ridge to the southeast steered the depression eastward away from Japan.
-Unfavorable conditions caused weakening, and the JTWC discontinued advisories six hours after its first warning.
 Another tropical depression formed on September 21 to the northeast of the Marshall Islands, but dissipated by the next day.